 Mums and Dads with green fingers can be brilliant at this!
 Not only can you have that personal touch to your wedding blooms, but parent-gardeners will be able to tell you what’s in season in the month of your wedding, and you can choose your flowers together, then watch them grow!

 Dried flowers and grasses have been huge trends in recent wedding seasons.
 There’s definitely something special about a bouquet you can keep forever, and the look is absolutely beautiful.

 30. Faux flowers

 Faux blooms have always been great for hayfever sufferers, and again if you would rather avoid cutting flowers which will die within days, faux is a great option.
 Choose quality blooms and avoid plastic if you can!
+Then keep them forever.

 Create a wonderful ambiance with potted trees which you can take home and grow – olive trees with fairy lights look magical at a wedding reception!

 On the subject of growing, why not share the love and give all of your guests a packet of seeds to take home and grow!
 We love sunflower seeds, cosmos or sweet peas which are firm favourites and easy to grow – and wildflower seeds for a spot of guerrilla gardening!
 (Find neglected land, throw seeds, watch nature bring it to life!).
 Check out Friends of the Earth‘s wildflower seed wedding favours or buy from an Etsy seller.

 Seed paper is a lovely idea – combine place names with favours with seed paper hearts from Etsy, which can be planted after the big day!
 I love mine from London-based Ruby and Bo.